 In response to evidence suggesting that lung cancer screening for a high-risk population may reduce mortality associated with the disease, the Pan-Canadian Lung Cancer Screening Network (PLCSN) was established in 2012.
 This network brings together key partners from across Canada and serves as a national platform for knowledge exchange.
 The PLCSN’s mandate supports initiatives that will inform discussions and decisions around lung cancer screening; to leverage expertise in this area; and to make use of evidence-based recommendations that support policy and best practices in lung cancer screening.

 Reports and resources

 See below for a variety of resources related to lung cancer screening.

 This consensus statement-based framework has been designed as a tool to support Canadian jurisdictions in their deliberations and/or in planning for lung cancer screening by outlining the key elements for consideration.
 Released: September 2014

 Lung Cancer Screening Framework for Canada: Summary and Key Considerations

 This annual environmental scan provides an overview of the key components of lung cancer screening programs/strategies across Canada.

 The Partnership responds to emerging evidence from screening trials through the Anticipatory Science Initiative.
-When the publication of randomized controlled trial results is expected, a pan-Canadian approach is taken to develop a stream-lined, timely synopsis and distribute key information on specific screening tests.
+When the publication of randomized-controlled trial results is expected, a pan-Canadian approach is taken to create a stream-lined, timely synopsis and distribute key information on specific screening tests.

 The Canadian Task Force on Preventive Health Care (CTFPHC), established by the Public Health Agency of Canada, publishes national clinical practice guideline recommendations for lung cancer screening.